telerik/winforms-docs/map/getting-started.md

 * Telerik.WinControls
 * Telerik.WinControls.RadMap
 * Telerik.WinControls.UI
-* TelerikCommon

 Follow the steps:

 1\.
 Create a new __Windows Application__ project.
 2\.
 Drop a __RadMap__ control on the form and set its __Dock__ property to *Fill*.
 3\.
-The __RadMap__ control doesn't display a map on itself, it needs a map provider from which to consume the required data.
-This example will use [Bing Maps](https://www.bingmapsportal.com/) as its provider.
-In order to do that you have to add a new __BingRestMapProvider__ to the RadMap.__Providers__ property.
+The __RadMap__ control doesn't display any imagery data initially, it needs an __IMapProvider__ instance from which to consume this data.
+This example will use [Bing Maps](https://www.bingmapsportal.com/) for its imagery source.
+To achieve that you have to add a new __BingRestMapProvider__ to the RadMap.__Providers__ property.

+>note You must provide a Bing Maps Key to the provider for it to work.
+To get your free Bing Maps Key, please refer to the following link: [Getting a Bing Maps Key](https://msdn.microsoft.com/en-us/library/ff428642.aspx).

->note If you use __RadMap__ in .Net Framework 2.0 and you don't have installation of the Telerik UI for WinForms suite on the current machine, it is necessary to add the Newtonsoft.Json assembly which can be found in the \Bin folder of the *Telerik_UI_For_WinForms_[version]_Dev_dlls.zip*.
+>note If you use __RadMap__ with .Net Framework 2.0 and you don't have an installation of the Telerik UI for WinForms suite on the current machine, it is necessary to add a reference to the Newtonsoft.Json assembly which can be found in the \Bin folder of the *Telerik_UI_For_WinForms_[version]_Dev_dlls.zip*.
+If you are using .Net Framework 4.0 this is not requried.

-In order to use data caching, it is necessary to set a new __LocalFileCacheProvider__ to the BingRestMapProvider.__CacheProvider__ property:
+If you want to use data caching, you should set an __IMapCacheProvider__ instance to the BingRestMapProvider.__CacheProvider__ property.
+In this example a __LocalFileCacheProvider__ will be used:

 #### Using BingRestMapProvider